 The trick is to add just enough water and keep mixing until the glaze drops off your spoon slowly, like honey would.
 If it is too thin you can simply add more icing sugar.
 Too thick?
 Add water, a few DROPS at a time, until you have the right consistency.

 Full measurements and instructions can be found on the printable recipe card at the bottom of the page.
 Please take a look at the steps and video before attempting this recipe!

 Put the flour, sugar, baking powder, soda and salt in a large mixing bowl.
 If you can be bothered then sift everything into the bowl to aerate the dry ingredients.
 Mix together with a balloon whisk to combine.
 Add the eggs, milk, vanilla extract and butter or margarine (room temperature please!).

 Start beating at lowest speed setting until the ingredients start to come together.
 I used my KitchenAid hand mixer but you can also use a stand mixer fitted with the paddle attachment.

 Gradually increase the speed to maximum and beat until the batter is completely smooth – about 30 seconds to one minute.
 Scrape the bottom and sides of the bowl with a spatula halfway through.

-Transfer to a rectangular baking tray (a traybake tin) lined with paper and level using a spatula.
+Transfer to a 9×13 rectangular baking tray (I love my Wilton traybake tin) lined with paper and level using a spatula.
 Bake for 45-50 minutes or until the cake is golden and feels springy to the touch.
 A skewer or knife inserted in the centre should come out clean – if not cook for a further 5 minutes.

 Mix the icing sugar with just enough water to make a thick pourable glaze.
 Drizzle over the cake, letting it drip down the sides (you might want to do this over a large roasting tin to catch any excess glaze).